Why are there so many dead bees on the ground

 Honey Bee Predators

-While they try to rob honey obviously bees will try to defend.
+While they try to rob honey, honey bees will try to defend.
 As a result, a lot of bees can die.

 Among all the predators that honey bees face, bears pose the greatest threat.
 Each year, black bears in the United States are responsible for the destruction of numerous beehives